EBC-Annex-79/Data-Driven-Occupant-Modeling/externaldata/umons-2016-1buildings-7datatypes.md

 Luis M. Candanedo

-Experimental data used for binary classification (room occupancy) from Temperature,Humidity,Light and CO2.
+Experimental data used for binary classification (room occupancy) from Temperature, Humidity, Light and CO2.
 Ground-truth occupancy was obtained from time stamped pictures that were taken every minute.

 ## Attribute Information